nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `find KEYWORD`

 ### `bye`
-The Duke will be closed and any change of tasks will be stored.
+The Duke.Duke will be closed and any change of tasks will be stored.

 Format: `bye`